mrmikemarshall/blog/README.md

-# Journey to the Cloud
+# Journey to the Cloud and beyond
 A chronicle of my journey one Byte at a time

-My hope is to be an inspiration to someone.
+My hope is to be a source of inspiration

 ## Goal - Set up a blog to host my journey
 1. Open Source